Baltimore Multifamily Market Overview

 4. Sales Activity Slowed, but Conditions Began to Improve Late in the Year

-Transaction activity remained constrained for much of the year as a higher-for-longer interest rate environment limited deal flow.
+Multifamily transaction activity remained constrained for much of 2025, as elevated borrowing costs limited deal flow.
 Momentum began to shift later in the year as borrowing costs moved lower following multiple Federal Reserve rate cuts.
 While the impact was neither immediate nor uniform, easing rates improved deal feasibility, particularly for transactions supported by stable in-place cash flow.
 One clear trend that emerged was a shift toward certainty-driven financing, with buyers relying more heavily on all-cash acquisitions and traditional bank debt.

 5. Labor Market Cooling Was Offset by Strength in ‘Eds and Meds’